decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 ## Abstract
 Decentralized Identifiers (DIDs, see [1]) are designed to be compatible with any distributed ledger or network.
-In the Ethereum community, a pattern is known as ERC1056 (see [2]) utilizes a smart contract for a lightweight identity management system intended explicitly for off-chain usage.
+In the Ethereum community, a pattern known as ERC1056 (see [2]) utilizes a smart contract for a lightweight identity management system intended explicitly for off-chain usage.

-We propose a new DID method that allows any Ethereum account regardless if a smart contract or key pair, to become a valid identity.
+We propose a new DID method that allows any any Ethereum smart contract or key pair account to become a valid identity.
 An identity needs no registration.
-In the case of key management or additional attributes such as "service endpoints" are required, we deployed ERC1056 smart contracts on:
+In the case that key management or additional attributes such as "service endpoints" are required, we deployed ERC1056 smart contracts on:

 * Mainnet: `0xdca7ef03e98e0dc2b855be647c39abe984fcf21b`